Kinderton

-Kinderton is an electoral ward in Middlewich, Cheshire, England.
+Kinderton is an electoral ward and former civil parish in Middlewich, Cheshire, England.

+History

 Kinderton was also historically the name of a township in Middlewich on the opposite side of the River Croco from the current ward.

 In the Imperial Gazetteer of England and Wales (1870–72) John Marius Wilson described Kinderton:

+On 30 September 1894 Kinderton became civil parish, being formed from Kinderton cum Hulme, on 1 April 1936 the parish was abolished and merged with Sproston, Middlewich, Bradwall, Tetton, Byley, Stanthorne and Wimboldsley.
+In 1931 the parish had a population of 432.